TaskletWMS/Customization/Samples/Pick2Bin/README.md

 * PickToBinAddInfo to set a bin description
 * PickToBinProcessBin to process the bin

-This page is handled by the "X02 Lookup PickToBin Contents" codeunit.
+This page is handled by the **X02 Lookup PickToBin Contents** codeunit.

 </td><td>